The Snowden affair: Whatever happened to the blame game?

 Officials at the NSA and Booz Allen were not immediately available to comment on whether there have been any changes to date in the wake of the Snowden reports.

-Republicans have been reluctant to criticize the military, especially as many are fighting defense budget cuts.
+Republicans have been reluctant to criticize the military, especially as many are fighting defence budget cuts.
 Alexander, the NSA director, also heads the Pentagon's cyber command.

 "There has been a real hesitation to be overly critical of the administration on NSA, given a lot of members didn't understand or appreciate what it all meant," said an aide to a Republican senator who serves on the Armed Services Committee.